pkra/peterkrautzberger.org/_posts/2012/2012-06-15-11-dreams-for-the-publishing-debate-6-publishing-in-smaller-increments.md

 Even if your research implodes, you should get credit and, much, much more importantly, you will help others not to repeat your mistake.
 [Fred](http://boolesrings.org/vonheymann/) once worked on a nice old problem which, after a few months, clearly didn't get anywhere.
 But he realized that all his attacks had probably been attempted before and so he wrote a pre-print on all the ways to fail, published [his code along with it](http://boolesrings.org/vonheymann/publications/code/) so that people in the future might benefit from his failure.
 Or as [Doron Zeilberger wrote](http://www.math.rutgers.edu/~zeilberg/Opinion39.html): if only John von Neumann's maid had saved all the notes he'd thrown away each day!

 Or to put it differently: the most exciting result in 2011 was having [no result about Con(PA)](http://m-phi.blogspot.com/2011/10/inconsistency-of-pa-and-consensus-in.html).

+---

+_Comments_

+* **Andreas Blass**, 2012/06/16
+  Perhaps even more useful than publishing one’s own failures is publishing a survey that also includes other people’s failures on the same problem.
+The instance that I know about is a paper by Frank Drake, explaining why the approaches people had tried to solve the singular cardinal problem, by extending Easton’s proof for the regular case, couldn’t work.
+(This was written just before Silver gave an even better explanation, namely that the result they were trying to prove was false.)
+  * **Peter**, 2012/06/16
+    Thank you for the comment, Andreas.
+I fully agree, of course, that all errors are useful.
+It’s a great example.
+I wished we had a culture of mistakes, now that we have tools that would allow easy dissemination of these.